Rapid change has always been a part of life.

 You must do or produce something to prove your worth – but what it is you have no idea.

 You are blind to the path which will get you there.

-But the drive is so strong, the compulsion so pervasive, the desired outcome so important – you will go to anything to finally getting the proof.
+But the drive is so strong, the compulsion so pervasive, the desired outcome so important – you will do anything to finally get the proof.